Jekyll Island Club: Decline and closure of the club

 The Great Depression in 1929 caused great changes on Jekyll Island.
 This depression touched even the very wealthy across the country and membership in an exclusive club became an extravagance.
 Membership dropped slowly through the 1930s as the depression continued.

 With the financial situation of the club worsening, the executive committee decided to create a new level of club membership in 1933.
 A more affordable level of membership, the Associate membership was designed to fit the needs, and pocketbook, of anyone.
 It was an attempt to draw in new and younger people as well as to draw more members back to the clubhouse.
 This new membership did revitalize the club membership roster, although only for a brief period.

 World War II was the final blow to the life of the Jekyll Island Club.
 The club opened as usual for the 1942 season.
-However, by the beginning of March it was announced there would be an early close to the season due to the club's financial situation and the strain the war had on the labor situation.
-The 1942 season would turn out to be the final season for the Jekyll Island Club.
+However, by the beginning of March, it was announced there would be an early close to the season due to the club's financial situation and the strain the war had on the labor situation.
+U.S. Army troops bivouacked on Jekyll Island, manning observation watchtowers to spot German U-boats and using the club grounds for communications and a dining mess.

 There was hope by the president that the Club might be reopened after the war with renewed interest.
 However, in 1946 the state of Georgia entered the picture.
 The state's revenue commissioner, Melvin E. Thompson, wanted to purchase one of Georgia's barrier islands and open it to the public as a state park.
 Finally, on June 2, 1947, the state purchased the island through a condemnation order for $675,000 (or approximately $5,563,416 in 2003 dollars).

 The club was turned into a public resort by the state, but closed by 1971, a financial failure.
 It was made a historic landmark in 1978 and restored and reopened as the Radisson Jekyll Island Club Hotel in 1985.
 Radisson ceased managing the hotel some years later, and it currently operates as the Jekyll Island Club Resort.